The VERITY Bioinformatics Resource Core Team

 Kumar is working as a programmer analyst in the Department of Rheumatology at Brigham and Women’s Hospital since April 2018.
 He earned his MS in Computer Science from University of Memphis, Tennessee.
 Prior to joining Brigham, he was a Senior Software Engineer at Cotiviti where he was mainly involved in modeling, processing and analyzing US Healthcare data.
 His primary interests include Extraction, Transformation and Loading (ETL) data, analyzing electronic healthcare data, features extraction and selection for statistical models, applying NLP to extract useful information, and machine learning.
 In his free time, he enjoys travelling to different places and study about society, culture and lifestyle of people.

-Thany is working in the Department of Rheumatology at Brigham and Women’s Hospital where he coordinates rheumatoid arthritis clinical trials.
-He earned his MS in Medical Sciences from Boston University and is pursuing medical school.
-In his free time, he enjoys spicy cuisines, music, and Latin dance.
+Mary is working in the Department of Rheumatology at Brigham and Women’s Hospital where she coordinates rheumatoid arthritis clinical trials.
+She earned her BS in Biochemistry and Molecular Biology at the University of Massachusetts Amherst.
+In her free time, she enjoys spending time with friends and family, doing Crossfit, and being outdoors.

 Tianxi Cai, ScD